Waterfall Weekend: Columbia River Gorge

 Eagle Creek to Punchbowl Falls

-The Eagle Creek Trail (I-84 east to exit 41) has so many waterfalls along the way that most any turnaround point will satisfy.
+The Eagle Creek Trail has so many waterfalls along the way that most any turnaround point will satisfy.
 The popular Punchbowl Falls are 2 miles in, and this makes for a satisfying shorter hike.
-It’s a stunning and dramatic hike with so many falls along the way that most any turnaround point will satisfy.
+(Note for 2016: a trail bridge just beyond Punchbowl Falls is severely damaged and cannot be crossed.
+Get the latest on trail repairs here).
 This breathtaking route is blasted into the side of a rockface in parts and takes hikers behind the scrim of a plunging waterfall.
-There are some steep drop-offs on this trail.
-Hike with sure footing, bring hiking poles and utilize the handrails.

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _